sagemath/sagewiki_to_gh-2022-10-10/days66.md

 Wednesday and Thursday will be devoted to developers and those who want to become with lot of time for development.

-There is a possibility that Wednesday will be reserved for solving bugs (Bug Day) where development of new features will be prohibited.
+There is a possibility that Wednesday will be reserved for solving bugs (Bug Day).

 Possible development projects: